Eerie images of the world's most spectacular shipwrecks

 Capella, Norderney, Germany

-Norderney is one the East Frisian Islands off the North Sea coast of Germany and is famous for its long sandy beaches.
+Norderney is one of the East Frisian Islands off the North Sea coast of Germany and is famous for its long sandy beaches.
 It is a popular summer spot, but during a vicious storm in 1967 it became a place of tragedy when a herring lugger enroute from Glückstadt to Emden ran aground at the eastern tip of the island.
 A rescue ship tried to keep the Ministerialrat Streil from drifting onto the beach but were thwarted by the ferocity of the storm.

 Capella, Norderney, Germany

 The wreck you see on the beach on Norderney today, however, is not the Ministerialrat Streil.
 Rather it is the Capella, a mussel sucker from Bensersiel that tried to salvage the Ministerialrat Streil but got stuck themselves.
-A year later a salvage tug managed to free the herring lugger, but the Capella refused to budge.
-Today it is a popular destination for hikers.
-And graffiti artists.
+A year later, a salvage tug managed to free the herring lugger, but the Capella refused to budge.
+Today it is a popular destination for hikers and graffiti artists.

 Pesuta, British Columbia, Canada